pilleatus/orientdb-tutorial-distributed-database/README.md

 # Introduction

-In this Tutorial we will setup a Distributed Database with Docker Containers.
-OrientDB distributed concept is a Multi-Master topology.
+In this tutorial we will setup a **Distributed Database** with Docker Containers. **OrientDB** distributed concept is a Multi-Master topology.
 We will split of a class in three logical [clusters](http://orientdb.com/docs/last/Tutorial-Clusters.html) and store each cluster on two servers.
 In this way we improve the reliability and the scalability of our system.

 On the OrientDB [manual sites](http://orientdb.com/docs/last/Distributed-Architecture.html) the basics to understand how a distributed system works are already well explained.